dumarchie/raku-binaryheap/README.md

 Defined as:

-    method push(BinaryHeap:D: **@values is raw --> BinaryHeap:D)
+    method push(BinaryHeap: **@values is raw --> BinaryHeap:D)

 Inserts the provided values into the heap and returns the modified heap.
+Tries to autovivify the invocant if called on an undefined invocant.
+For example:

+    my BinaryHeap::MaxHeap $heap;
+    $heap.push(42, 11);
+    say $heap.pop; # OUTPUT: «42␤»
+    say $heap.top; # OUTPUT: «11␤»

 method push-pop
 ---------------